mnikander/lambda/notes/memory.md

 This set of operations provides clear semantics, simplifies lifetime analysis, and (hopefully) allows lifetime annotations to be avoided altogether.
 The following sections explain each operation.
-Note that while code examples are provided, the syntax has not been finalized yet and is subject to change.
+Note that code examples are provided, but the syntax is not final and is subject to change.
-Irrespective of the final syntax, these code examples illustrate the underlying concepts, however.
+These code examples do illustrate the underlying concepts, however.

 ### Deep Copy